 I recently thanked someone for simply being themselves.
 This person has helped me in many ways that they probably aren’t even aware of.
-Although I can’t speak to exactly how this made them feel, they certainly felt affected by my comment enough to mention it later in a social media post.
+Although I can’t speak about exactly how this made them feel, they certainly felt affected by my comment enough to mention it later in a social media post.

 Someone once said the same to me and I remember feeling overwhelmed by the total sense of acceptance, release and acknowledgement.
 I felt truly seen and heard and spent the rest of the day feeling relaxed and content.